DanielHe4rt/basement-mentorship/README.md

 Basement Mentorships is a web application that allows users to find mentors and mentees in the tech industry.
 Users can create a profile, search for mentors and mentees, and request mentorships.

 ## About the project

 Since I decided to mentor many people as possible and asyncronously, came the need of a simple platform to handle that.
 FYI this code doesn't follow the best practices and I would not tell you to use this code to study until this message vanishes lol.

+At the user side, we're running:

+- Laravel Blade
+- Bootstrap
+- jQuery

+and on the Admin side, we're running:

+- FilamentPHP

+and this will be the stack until I decided to do something better (on user side).

 ### Authenticatin